Graduate programs

 What courses should I take to improve my chance of being admitted?

-We put most weight on your grades in rigorous courses in economic theory, econometrics (or statistics), and mathematics at the undergraduate and Masters levels.
-You should have taken advanced (third and fourth year) undergraduate courses in microeconomic and macroeconomic theory and econometrics (or statistics), and advanced mathematics courses.
-At the Masters level, you should have taken rigorous courses in microeconomic and macroeconomic theory and econometrics (or statistics).
+We put most weight on your grades in rigorous courses in economic theory, econometrics (or statistics), and mathematics at the undergraduate and master's levels.
+You should take advanced (third and fourth year) undergraduate courses in microeconomic and macroeconomic theory and econometrics (or statistics), and advanced mathematics courses.
+At the master's level, you should take rigorous courses in microeconomic and macroeconomic theory and econometrics (or statistics).

 -